foxxcn/eguizh/README.md

 egui is in active development.
 It works well for what it does, but it lacks many features and the interfaces are still in flux.
 New releases will have breaking changes.

-Still, egui can be used to create professional looking applications, like [the Rerun Viewer](https://app.rerun.io/).

 ### Features